 What is each-way betting?

-Each-way combines a win bet and a place bet into one wager.
-A £5 each-way bet on a horse at 10/1 costs £10: £5 on the horse to win, £5 on the horse to place (finish in the top few positions).
-If the horse wins, both parts pay out: £5 at 10/1 for the win, plus £5 at one-quarter or one-fifth of 10/1 for the place, depending on the race's place terms.
+If the horse wins, both parts pay out: £5 at 10/1 on the win, plus £5 at one-quarter or one-fifth of 10/1 on the place, depending on the race's place terms.
 If the horse only places, the win part loses and the place part pays at the place fraction.
-Each-way is standard on horse racing and golf; the number of places paid and the place fraction depend on the race or tournament and the bookmaker's current terms.
+Standard on horse racing and golf.
+Number of places paid and the place fraction depend on the race or tournament and the bookmaker's current terms.

 What is an accumulator?